Allpeep/mastodon/README.md

 - Run `vagrant ssh -c "cd /vagrant && foreman start"`
 - Open `http://mastodon.local` in your browser

+## Local Development with Docker

+To do local development with docker you have to

+- Install Docker and Docker Compose
+- Copy `.env.compose.sample` to `.env` or add the content to your existing `.env` file
+- Run `docker compose run --rm web bundle exec rails db:migrate` (This will take a while because it first has to build the Docker image)
+- Run `docker compose up`
+- Direct your browser to http://localhost:3000

 ## Contributing

 Mastodon is **free, open-source software** licensed under **AGPLv3**.